How to Build a Pond

 Step 8: Finish with Edging and Accents

-Use the rest of the stones to edge the pond, staying within the perimeter where the grass has been removed.
+Use the rest of the stones to edge the outside, staying within the perimeter where the grass has been removed.
 Get creative and design a space that will be visually appealing.
-Add plants and other outdoor décor to create an elegant pond space that'll serve as a relaxing centerpiece in your yard or garden.
+Add plants and other outdoor décor to create an elegant space that'll serve as a relaxing centerpiece in your yard or garden.